Esri/geodev-hackerlabs/README.md

 ## Welcome

 This repository contains short labs that step you through the process of developing applications with [ArcGIS](http://www.arcgis.com).
-The process described here makes use of ArcGIS Online accounts and services, and does not require the installation of desktop software for most of the labs.
+The process described here uses [ArcGIS Online](http://www.arcgis.com) and [ArcGIS for Developers](http://developers.arcgis.com) accounts, tools and services, and does not require the installation of desktop software for most labs.

 The process involves three steps:

 1. Data - Prepare data for your apps with [ArcGIS Online](http://www.arcgis.com).
-2. Design - Style layers and maps for your apps with the [ArcGIS Online Map and Scene Viewer](http://www.arcgis.com).
+2. Design - Style maps and layers for your apps with the [ArcGIS Online Map and Scene Viewer](http://www.arcgis.com).
-3. Develop - Consume maps and layers in your apps with [ArcGIS Templates, Builders and APIs](http://developers.arcgis.com).
+3. Develop - Use maps and layers in your apps with [ArcGIS templates, builders and APIs](http://developers.arcgis.com).

 ![Process](./arcgis-process.png)